The WF-03 Cordless Freedom for Waterpik, does exactly what it was designed to do and offers a good clean of the interdental spaces.

 Most of the time it is sold at this price too.

-Primarily available from Waterpik themselves and Amazon the price appears to be relatively well controlled and the likelihood of significant discount is low.
+Primarily available from Waterpik themselves as well as select other sellers, the price appears to be relatively well controlled and the likelihood of significant discount is low.

 Given what it is supposed to offer and the suggested health benefits, the price is on the face of it justifiable.